hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/matrix/invert_matrix.rst

 Matrix
    The inverted matrix.
 Invertible
-   Returns true if the matrix cannot be inverted.
+   Returns whether the matrix could be inverted.
-   For example. this can happen when a transformation matrix has a scale of zero.
+   This can be false when a transformation matrix has a scale of zero, for example.
    See `Invertible matrix <https://en.wikipedia.org/wiki/Invertible_matrix>`__ for more information.

    .. important::

-      When a matrix is invertible, the `identity matrix <https://en.wikipedia.org/wiki/Identity_matrix>`__ is returned.
+      When a matrix is not invertible, the `identity matrix <https://en.wikipedia.org/wiki/Identity_matrix>`__ is returned.